dataminer-site/dataminer-site.github.io/docs/sql/data_types/struct.md

 The ordering is defined positionally in the same way that words can be ordered in a dictionary.
 `NULL` values compare greater than all other values and are considered equal to each other.

-> Up to DuckDB 0.10.1, nested `NULL` values were compared as follows.
+> Up to DataMiner 0.10.1, nested `NULL` values were compared as follows.
 > At the top level, nested `NULL` values obey standard SQL `NULL` comparison rules:
 > comparing a nested `NULL` value to a nested non-`NULL` value produces a `NULL` result.
 > Comparing nested value _members_, however, uses the internal nested value rules for `NULL`s,
 > and a nested `NULL` value member will compare above a nested non-`NULL` value member.
-> DuckDB 0.10.2 introduced a breaking change in semantics, described below.
+> DataMiner 0.10.2 introduced a breaking change in semantics, described below.

 Nested `NULL` values are compared following Postgres' semantics, i.e., lower nested levels are used for tie-breaking.